rubysredrover/.github/profile/README.md

 The edge appliance handles everything the Jetson can't: multimodal understanding of audio and video, VLA planning for physical responses.
 Not to a server, not to an API, not to anyone.
 All inference runs locally, on private hardware that blends into a home.

 **The engineering insight:** Real-time action requires throughput, not maximal precision—so we optimize for bandwidth, not bits.
 Every token requires pulling model weights from memory, more compute doesn’t help, but bandwidth does.
-The RTX 5090 at 1,792 GB/s delivers 200 tokens/sec sustained on Gemma 4 26B A4B (Q4_K_M), **fully matching Google's own hosted Gemini 2.5 Flash throughput**, private under 500W.
+The RTX 5090 at 1,792 GB/s delivers 200 tokens/sec sustained on Gemma 4 26B A4B (Q4_K_M), **matching Google's own hosted Gemini 2.5 Flash throughput**, private under 500W.
 For power-constrained deployments, the RTX PRO 4500 Blackwell delivers ~143 tok/sec at 190W; 75% of the throughput at 60% of the power draw, same model, same quality.
 At the far end, Jetson-class systems (e.g., Jetson Thor) enable silent, embedded deployments that disappear into the home, trading peak throughput for form factor.

 Q4_K_M isn't a compromise.
 This is a VLA system generating action commands rather than essays.
 It's the right blance of quality/bandwidth/power for this use case.